pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       the connection.

     Options:
-      -i, --interactive       If set, `INSTANCENAME` argument must be a class rather than an instance and user is presented with a list of instances of the class from which the instance to process is selected.
+      -i, --interactive          Prompt for selecting an instance from a list.
+If used, the INSTANCENAME argument must be a class name, and the instances of that class are presented.
-      -n, --namespace <name>  Namespace to use for this operation, instead of the default namespace of the connection
+      -n, --namespace NAMESPACE  Namespace to use for this command, instead of the default namespace of the connection.
       -h, --help                 Show this message and exit.

 .. _`pywbemcli instance enumerate --help`: